3manuek/mongo-docker/README.md

  - **skydns**: Used as internal DNS for containers.

 Unfortunately there are some hard coded timeouts due to timing issues with MongoDB.

+## Additionals

+Integrated https://github.com/tmcallaghan/sysbench-mongodb with some modifications (sharding collection setup).

+## TODO

+- Move to Mongo 3.2
+- Integrate with ansible for failover and other admin tasks
+- Flexible sharding and replica set (dynamic instead of harcoded)
+- Flexible Docker Machine setup (allow more than 1 docker machine)

 ## Installation: